Non-asymptotic estimation of risk measures using stochastic gradient Langevin dynamics: Rates for the average value at risk

-for a constant $C_{(\lambda)}>0$ depending only on $\lambda$.
 Using the same argument, $0<\int e^{-\lambda L(a)}\diff a<\infty$.
-Therefore, we have $\mathbb{E}_\infty [\|X\|^2]<\infty$.
-Combining this with \eqref{eq:spectral.gap1} and \eqref{eq:spectral.gap.2} yields the desired result. \end{proof} \begin{remark} If the function $f$ is convex, it follows that $L$ is strongly convex in the sense that $\nabla^2 L\geq \gamma I_{d+1}$, where $I_{d+1}$ is the $(d+1)\times(d+1)$ identity matrix.
+Therefore, we have $\mathbb{E} [\|Z^\lambda_\infty\|^2]<\infty$.
+Combining this with \eqref{eq:spectral.gap1} and \eqref{eq:spectral.gap.2} yields the desired result. \end{proof} \begin{remark} If the function $f$ is convex, it follows that $L$ is strongly convex in the sense that $\nabla^2 L\geq \gamma I_{d}$, where $I_{d}$ is the $(d)\times(d)$ identity matrix.
 In this case, the exponential convergence to equilibrium follows by standard arguments, see e.g.\ \citep{Bol-Gen-Gui12}.
 It fact, we have the following bound is second order Wasserstein distance:

 In this case, a slight modification of the above arguments allow to get the bound

 \end{remark} The estimation of the fifth term in the decomposition \eqref{decomp2} is an immediate consequence of the existence of second moment of the invariant measure $\mu_\infty^\lambda$ obtained in the proof of the preceding lemma.
 In fact, by definition of $L$ and $\widetilde L$ we have